grscheller/dotfiles/README.md

    $ git submodule update --remote --merge
 ```

-This will create changes that need to be added and committed to the
+This will create changes needing to be added and committed to the
 dotfiles repo.

 ## Scripts